igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 traffic, tracking the delay sample and the relative timestamp in every spin period, can measure the round trip delay of the connection.

-The delay bit lifetime is comprised of two phases: initialization and reflection.
+The delay sample lifetime is comprised of two phases: initialization and reflection.
 The initialization is the generation of the delay sample, while the reflection realizes the bounce behavior of this single packet between the two endpoints.